Trip plan — 2 travellers

 7:30 PM

-Café Nizza (Södermalm): relaxed French-Italian neighbourhood bistro, great cacio e pepe, good vegetarian options, very local crowd.
-OR Hermans (nearby, Södermalm): beloved all-vegan buffet with a stunning terrace view over Stockholm — 145 SEK per person, everything included.
-A local institution since the 1990s.
+Hermans (Södermalm): beloved all-vegan buffet with a stunning terrace view over Stockholm — 145 SEK per person, everything included.
+Global flavours, warm and welcoming, a local institution since the 1990s.
+No booking needed.
 Take the metro home: Mariatorget → change at T-Centralen → Rådmansgatan.

 03